 My favorite Berkeley sequence, The Polka Dot Polka, uses an arrangement of pink neon hoops.
 The result is one of his most opulent psychedelic kaleidoscopes.
 Vibrant colors singe the screen until only rows of legs remain, spinning like a disc on a record player.
 Similarly, he used white neon violins for his spellbinding The Shadow Waltz in Gold Diggers Of 1933.

-He retired to his place in Palm Springs where he left this world in 1976 at 80-years-old.
+He retired to his place in Palm Springs where he left this world in 1976 at 80 years old.
 Near the end of his life, he enjoyed a return to the limelight at many ceremonies and tributes during the rediscovery and appreciation of 1930s musicals.

-A disturbing aspect of Berkeley’s movies and other musicals during the 20th century is the recurrent reliance on blackface numbers and other racial stereotyping.
+An unpleasant aspect of Berkeley’s movies and other musicals during the 20th century is the recurrent reliance on blackface numbers and other racial stereotyping.
 Expressions of appreciation, but also prejudice and guilt, these demeaning songs and dances jolt today’s audiences out of dreamland.
 They are hard for me to watch, but they can serve as historical reminders of an America out of balance with troubling racist or sexist depictions in films.

 From everything I have read, Berkeley wasn’t just a drunk, but also a real son of a bitch.
 Yet, I have come to think of him as the Patron Saint of Camp.
 But, he was more talented than that.
 He was a true artist of the absurd.
 The film musical is a particularly capricious genre.
 But, Berkeley was at his height during a time when American audiences wanted to be delighted, astonished and thrilled.
-Transcending period and place, Berkeley’s classic musical sequences are epic, giddy, erotic, intimate, soaring; sort of like being in love.
+Transcending period and place, Berkeley’s classic musical sequences are epic, empty-headed, erotic, elevating; sort of like being in love.
 Nobody does what he did anymore, unless it is in homage to him.